peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Return Value:</b>

 An object within the specified JSON object.
 Returns this object if pointer is the empty string (even if this object has a CBOR type other than array or map).
 Returns  <i>defaultValue</i>
- if the pointer is null, or if the pointer is invalid, or if there is no object at the given pointer, or the special key "-" appears in the pointer in the context of an array (not a map), or if the pointer is nonempty and this object has a CBOR type other than array or map.
+ if the pointer is null, or if the pointer is invalid, or if there is no object at the specified pointer, or the special key "-" appears in the pointer in the context of an array (not a map), or if the pointer is nonempty and this object has a CBOR type other than array or map.

 <a id="AtJSONPointer_string"></a>
 ### AtJSONPointer